 As a kid the moment we returned home from trick or treating, it was divide and swap time.
 My brother and I would spread our loot out onto a smoothed blanket, divide the candies into treasure piles by type and once we'd carefully hidden our favorite non-tradeables (you know the ones, the items too tasty to give up!) we'd spend hours trading back and forth.
 I knew I'd always get the tootsie roll pops and I didn't mind giving them up my nasty butterfinger bars to get them, (even though I'd often pretend THOSE were my favorites!).
-Of course, before we could begin trading we'd have to let our parents get "paid" for driving us around the neighborhood.
+Of course, before we could begin trading we'd have to let our parents get "paid"

 While those were some great times, sometimes the kids bring home TOO many treats.
 Here are some ways to use up the leftover Halloween Candies . . .